robgil/microdatacenter/README.md

 ## Distributed storage
 The draft favored [minio](https://min.io/) for a simple S3-like API.
 The project ultimately landed on **[Garage](https://garagehq.deuxfleurs.fr/)** instead — similarly lightweight and S3-compatible, but a better fit for small, replicated, multi-node setups (currently 2-node `rf=2` across USB SSDs, fronting both the OpenTofu state and the Zot registry).

-## DNS (`.internal`)
-[PowerDNS](https://www.powerdns.com/) is authoritative for the internal `.internal` TLD — the Route 53 stand-in for service and host names (`s3.internal`, `registry.internal`, `mdc01.mdc.internal`, etc.).
-The leaves recurse the public internet and forward `*.internal` queries to it.

-**Caveat (environment-specific):** PowerDNS currently runs on the Odyssey edge node, *outside* the rack — so `.internal` resolution depends on a box that isn't really part of the rack.
-It **should** be hosted in-rack (on the k8s cluster, or a small service node), and moving it there is a TODO.
-Same spirit as the edge note above: the current placement reflects my environment, not the intended design.

 ## Firewall
 Kept simple to understand it — no PFSense.
 We do it the hard way for learning: `nftables` / `bpfilter` / `iptables` on the hosts, leaf forward-chain policy on the RB5009s, and Cilium NetworkPolicy in-cluster (default-deny between segments).